Compound Poisson approximation for regularly varying fields with application to sequence alignment: Introduction

 \subsection{Organization of the paper}

-{The rest of the article is organized as follows --- in Section \ref{sec:ComPoApp}, we present a general type of Poissonian approximation theorem, which allows one to study point processes constructed from general random fields with values in a Polish space under appropriate dependence assumption.
+{The rest of the article is organized as follows --- in Section \ref{sec:ComPoApp}, we present a general type of a Poissonian approximation theorem which allows one to study point processes constructed from general random fields with values in a Polish space under an appropriate dependence assumption.
 We also find sufficient conditions for such a dependence assumption to hold.
-Section \ref{sec:RegVarF} presents the point process convergence theory for stationary regularly varying random fields indexed over $\Z^d$, complementing and extending the theory from the case $d=1$.
-In particular, we introduce the notion of the tail field/process and point out at subtleties of this extension arising from the fact that there is no unique natural ordering of the points in $d$-dimensional lattice, for $d \geq 2$.
-Moreover, special attention is dedicated to the notion of anchoring which clarifies the link between the tail process and the components of the limiting Poisson cluster process from \Cref{thm:PPconv_back_to_R}.
-Section \ref{sec:PrThmAl} is entirely dedicated to the alignment problem and the proof of Theorem~\ref{thm:sequence_alignment}. {In Section \ref{subs:m-depApprox} we study stationary fields which are approximable by $m$-dependent regularly varying fields.} Finally, in Section \ref{sec:App} we give the proofs of \Cref{thm:tail_process} from Section~\ref{sec:RegVarF} and several auxiliary results used in Section \ref{sec:PrThmAl}\,.} Some proofs and arguments which are straigthforward generalizations of the existing results can be found in \cite{thesis}.
+Section \ref{sec:RegVarF} presents the point process convergence theory for stationary regularly varying random fields indexed over $\Z^d$ with $d\in \N$, complementing and extending the theory from the case $d=1$.
+In particular, we introduce the notion of the tail field/process and point out at the subtleties of this extension arising from the fact that there is no unique natural ordering of the points in the $d$-dimensional lattice, for $d \geq 2$.
+Moreover, a special attention is dedicated to the notion of anchoring which clarifies the link between the tail process and the components $\vartheta$ and $(Q^k_{i,j})$ of the limiting point process from (\ref{eq:PPconvinLo_intro}).
+Section \ref{sec:PrThmAl} is entirely dedicated to the alignment problem and the proof of Theorem~\ref{thm:PPconv_Alignments_intro}.
+Finally, in Section \ref{sec:App} we give the proofs of \Cref{thm:tail_process} from Section~\ref{sec:RegVarF} and several auxiliary results used in Section \ref{sec:PrThmAl}\,.} Some proofs and arguments which are straigthforward generalizations of the existing results can be found in \cite{thesis}.